Functional Training: Exercises for Real-Life Strength

 Expert coaches often refer to the "Big Five" movement patterns: Squat, Hinge, Push, Pull, and Carry.
 If your routine lacks these, you aren't training for strength; you're training for aesthetics at the expense of utility.
 Real-world power is found in the ability to transfer force from the ground, through a rigid core, and into the extremities.

-The High Cost of Static Training and Linear Thinking
+The Cost of Training

 The primary issue with modern fitness culture is "The Linear Trap."
 Most gym-goers train exclusively in the sagittal plane—moving forward and backward or up and down.
 However, injuries rarely happen in a straight line.
 They happen during "tri-planar" events: reaching for a falling object, slipping on ice, or twisting to grab a child.
 If your body has never been loaded in a rotational or lateral capacity, your connective tissues remain brittle in those ranges.